gufolabs/gufo_agent/docs/collectors/spool.md

 # spool collector

-`spool` reads files in openmetrics format from a directory and exposes collected data.
-The files are removed after being processed successfully, unless the `dry_run` option is set.
+`spool` reads files in [OpenMetrics](../openmetrics.md) format from a directory and exposes collected data.
+The files are scanned in alphabetical order, parsed, and removed (unless the `dry_run` option is set).
 See [OpenMetrics Format Specification](../openmetrics.md) for the recognized file format.